aredn/documentation/arednGettingStarted/node_admin.rst

 |

-This display provides more detailed information about your node's connection to this local node.
 To the right of the node's name there is a field that shows the current link status.
 Clicking in this field will give you several options for handling the link to this node, including the ability to ``always block`` or ``never block`` that node's traffic from reaching your node.
 The following details may be displayed (if available) for this node's connection to your node -- from top to bottom & left to right:

 - :abbr:`type (DTD)`, mac address, and ip address
 - model and firmware version